 Real-World Benefits for Fayetteville’s Healthcare Heroes

-I have a patient, a nurse at Womack Army Medical Center.
+Many patients have a patient, a nurse at Womack Army Medical Center.
 She’s a mom of three, and her life is a whirlwind of activity.
 She came to me completely fed up with her contacts.
 She was tired of them drying out during her long shifts, and she was worried about the risk of infection.
 We fitted her with sleepSEE® lenses, and it completely changed her life.
-She told me, “Dr. Singletary, I feel like I have my old eyes back.
-I can go from a 12-hour shift to my son’s soccer game without even thinking about my vision.”
+She told me, “our clinical team, I feel like Many patients have my old eyes back.
+I can go from a 12-hour shift to your child’s soccer game without even thinking about my vision.”

 That’s what it’s all about.
 It’s about giving our local heroes the freedom to do their jobs and live their lives without being held back by their vision.
 It’s about being able to react quickly in an emergency, without fumbling with foggy glasses.
 It’s about having one less thing to worry about in a life that’s already full of challenges.
 It's about being able to enjoy your downtime, whether that's hitting the beach or just reading a book, without your vision being a constant thought in the back of your mind.